lynnfaraday/aresmush.com/tutorials/config/fs3skills_skills.md

 ## Before You Start

-You should read the article [Tweaking FS3](http://aresmush.com/fs3/fs3-3/tweaking-fs3.html), which contains important information to help guide you in customizing your game.
+You should read the article [Customizing FS3](http://aresmush.com/fs3/fs3-3/tweaking-fs3.html), which contains important information to help guide you in customizing your game.

 ## Attributes